turingschool/md_launch_curriculum/README.md

 * Lesson: CRUD with ORM
     - Deepen understanding of test setup by creating a test database
     - Use TDD to implement CRUD functionality in a console application
-  Lab Project: Use TDD and EF to create users and messages
+  Lab Project: Use TDD and EF to create library records
 ### Week 5
 * Lesson: Querying Resources with ORM
     - Use EF and LINQ to query database records
     - Define 'framework'
-  Lab Project: Use TDD to query users and messages
+  Lab Project: Use TDD to query library records
 * Lesson: Migrations and changing Db tables
     - Explore business decisions that drive DB changes
     - Practice making simple db changes